irfndi/Celebrum-Ai/Docs/implementation-plan/refactor-to-rust.md

 ## Executor's Feedback or Assistance Requests

-- Blocker: Build for wasm32-unknown-unknown still fails due to Homebrew Rust taking precedence.
-Please ensure `~/.cargo/bin` is first in your `PATH` (e.g., add `export PATH="$HOME/.cargo/bin:$PATH"` to your `~/.zshrc` and restart your shell), or uninstall the Homebrew Rust (`brew uninstall rust`), so the rustup-managed nightly toolchain override takes effect.
-Once the environment is fixed, I can compile the Worker and complete Task 2.
+- ✅ RESOLVED: Build for wasm32-unknown-unknown was failing due to Homebrew Rust taking precedence.
+Fixed by setting `export PATH="$HOME/.cargo/bin:$PATH"` to prioritize rustup-managed toolchain.
+- ✅ COMPLETED: Task 2 - Successfully set up Rust workspace with worker-build, updated to latest worker crate (0.5.0), and verified deployment dry-run succeeds.
+Basic KV operations are working.
+- 🔄 IN PROGRESS: Task 4 - Starting migration of utility modules from TypeScript to Rust.